 Coloured Pencil Grips

-I also have a similar product for use with coloured pencils.
+I also have a similar product for use with coloured pencils and also with diamond painting pens.
 My exact set which is all blue does not seem to be in stock, there are however some much nicer sets of multicoloured ones, like these*.
-If your spoonie enjoys adult colouring these could make all the difference.
+If your spoonie enjoys adult colouring or diamond painting these could make all the difference.
 They are excellent for hyper-mobility issues.
-The set of ten grips means you can have several on the go coloured pencils ready to grab.
+The set of twelve grips means you can have several on-the-go coloured pencils ready to grab.

 Mobile Phone Flexible Clamp